Using a Simulink Project

 Using The Modified Files View

-Click on Modified Files in the Views panel to see the files that you have modified in your working copy.
+Click on Modified filter in the Files view to see the files that you have modified in your working copy.

 You can use the comparison tool from the project to understand the changes you have made, perhaps as part of a peer-review process.